Automated vehicles in Australia

 For more information about automated vehicle trials and demonstrations taking place across Australia, visit the Austroads website.

-- Department of Infrastructure and Regional Development: Importing vehicles into Australia
+- Department of Infrastructure, Regional Development and Cities: Importing vehicles into Australia

 - VicRoads: Future Directions Paper